ahmadalbadawi/ahmadalbadawi.github.io/_pages/cv.md

 * **2021-2022: Assistant Professor**
   * [Rabdan Academy](https://ra.ac.ae/), Homeland Security Department, Abu Dhabi, UAE
-    * Teaching a wide range of cybersecurity courses.
+    * Taught a wide range of cybersecurity courses.
-    * Conducting research on Post-Quantum Cryptography,Privacy-Enhancing Technologies, Cryptographic Engineering and Machine learning for cybersecurity.
+    * Conducted research on Post-Quantum Cryptography,Privacy-Enhancing Technologies, Cryptographic Engineering and Machine learning for cybersecurity.

 <br>

 * **2018-2021: Scientist II**
   * [A*STAR – Institute for Infocomm Research](https://www.a-star.edu.sg/i2r), Cybersecurity Department, One North, Singapore
     * Headed the completion of more than 10 research projects of values ranging between 100K to 3.3M Singapore dollar.
-    * Conducting research in cutting-edge technologies for trust-worthy and privacy-preserving Machine/Deep Learning applications.
+    * Conducted research in cutting-edge technologies for trust-worthy and privacy-preserving Machine/Deep Learning applications.
     * Implementation of lattice-based cryptosystems.
-I was focused on high-performance implementations (AVX2, AVX-512, GPUs and FPGAs) of post-quantum lattice-based cryptosystems such as LAC, NTTRU, and Kyber, and Fully Homomorphic Encryption (FHE) schemes such as BFV, BGV, CKKS and TFHE.
+Focused on high-performance implementations (AVX2, AVX-512, GPUs and FPGAs) of post-quantum lattice-based cryptosystems such as LAC, NTTRU, and Kyber, and Fully Homomorphic Encryption (FHE) schemes such as BFV, BGV, CKKS and TFHE.
-    *	Developing engagements with potential customers by conducting applied research to develop prototypes and pilots of innovative solutions of customer-defined problems.
+    *	Developed engagements with potential customers by conducting applied research to develop prototypes and pilots of innovative solutions of customer-defined problems.
-    * Applying Fully Homomorphic Encryption (FHE) to solve real-world problems:
+    * Applyed Fully Homomorphic Encryption (FHE) to solve real-world problems:
       * Homomorphic CNNs: developing a privacy-preserving image classifier that performs inference (prediction) of CNNs on encrypted images from MNIST, CIFAR-10 and diabetic retinopathy medical images.
 Implemented on CPU (using SEAL) and GPU (using A*FHE).
       * PrivFT (private fasttext): developing a privacy-preserving NLP text classifier based on the bag-of-words model using FHE.
 PrivFT can perform both training and prediction on encrypted text.
 Implemented on CPU (using SEAL) and GPU (using A*FHE).
       * GI-FHE: developing privacy-preserving genotype imputation models that impute the missing genotypes of encrypted DNA sequences using FHE.
 Implemented on CPU (using SEAL).
       * AML-FHE: developing a privacy-preserving anti-money laundry system that predicts illicit encrypted transactions using FHE.
 Implemented on CPU (using SEAL).
       * CASHE: developing a privacy-preserving spacecraft conjunction analysis tool using FHE.
 CASHE can predict the collision probability of flying objects using encrypted orbital information.
 Implemented on CPU (using SEAL).
-    * Apply machine learning for Cybersecurity.
+    * Applyed machine learning for Cybersecurity.
 Developing Intrusion Detection Systems using predictive models (SVM, Logistic Regression, and CNNs).
-    * Writing research grants, project proposals, IPs and research articles.
+    * Authored research grants, project proposals, IPs and research articles.
-    * Overseeing a team of scientists, engineers, and PhD students to develop FPGA-accelerated fully homomorphic encryption.
+    * Supervised a team of scientists, engineers, and PhD students to develop FPGA-accelerated fully homomorphic encryption.
-    * Technical Expert for the I2R Technical Expert Panel:
+    * Served as Technical Expert for the I2R Technical Expert Panel:
-      *	Offer consultation, advice, and/or solutions to Dept/Div/Prog members on specific technical issues;
+      *	Offering consultation, advice, and/or solutions to Dept/Div/Prog members on specific technical issues;
-      * Assist Dept/Div/Prog members in identifying resources required to resolve the technical issues
+      * Assisting Dept/Div/Prog members in identifying resources required to resolve the technical issues

 <br>